Choosing React Native For Your Mobile Tech Stack In 2023

 • The React Native repository has over 15k commits and over 71k stars.

-• React Native can help companies reduce the development cost by 30-40%.
+• React Native can help companies reduce development costs by 30-40%.

 See Also: